rishabh710/DunzoFoodOrderingSystem/README.md

 # DunzoFoodOrderingSystem

-It is an Online Food Ordering Android Application
+It is an Client Side Online Food Ordering Android Application